velocity303/puppet-runit/README.md

 ## runit

-This module installs Runit and sets things up for user services so must be called before runit::user is.
+Installs Runit and sets things up for user services so must be called before runit::user is.

-Normally this modules is just included:
+Normally this module is just included:

     include runit